Słomkowski's technical musings

 Playing with software, hardware and touching the sky with a paraglider.

-Small three-wheel vehicle controlled by IR TV remote controller
+Small three-wheel robot controlled by IR TV remote controller

-My first robot is based on popular three-wheel scheme (two driving wheels, one supporting wheel).
-The motion is provided by two four-phase stepper motors, taken from old floppy disk drives 5.25”.
-The chassis was made of steel sheet stripes.
-The robot does following things:
+My first robot is based on a popular three-wheel layout (two driving wheels, one supporting wheel).
+The wheels are powered by two four-phase stepper motors taken from old 5.25” floppy disk drives.
+The chassis was made of strips of sheet metal.
+The robot does the following things:

 Chassis